[

 character, it’ll go over well.
 We just can’t have her like, whining

-next.
-PR: I’d like to see that strip.
+about how insecure she is one day, then have her bungee jumping PR: I’d like to see that strip.
 Jackie: [laughs] I almost believe you’re joking, you perv!

 Look at that face!
 PR: Oh, come on, like I’d be the only one.
 Jackie: [blushing] All right, that’s enough out of you.